myoung8223/LAN-Media-Streaming/README.md

 gigabit Ethernet is a different story — there the panel's own H.264 decoder (its supported profile/level), not the network, is the limit.

+On the Linux receiver, hardware (VAAPI) decode matters most on weak CPUs — an old Chromebook or Atom-class machine may need it for smooth 1080p — while a stronger laptop can decode 1080p30 in software comfortably.
+Either way the receiver detects what's available and falls back automatically, so the same build runs across a mix of old hardware.

 ## Tested hardware

 Developed and tested on a GMKtec NucBox G5 (Intel N95 CPU), streaming to a Samsung Galaxy Tab A6, simulating a Newline Android-based interactive panel.
 Any Windows 10/11 PC with a hardware H.264 encoder (or enough CPU for the software fallback) and any Android 8.0+ display should work.

+The **Linux receiver** targets x86-64 Linux and was developed on Lubuntu 24.04.
+It runs on modest, repurposed hardware — old laptops and mini-PCs — using VAAPI hardware H.264 decode where the GPU/driver expose it, and software decode otherwise.

 ## Privacy